nogicoder/farcry/README.md

 - `game_mode`: multiplayer mode of the game session:
   - `ASSAULT`: there are two teams, one is defending a flag and the other team is attacking it.
-Each maps has 3 flags and if after 20 minutes not all flags are captured teams switch.
+Each maps has 3 flags and if after 20 minutes not all flags are captured, the teams switch sides.
 The flags are on fixed positions in the map and only one flag at the time is active;
   - `TDM` (Team DeathMatch): the are two teams.
 Players of one team kill members of the other team;
-  - `FFA` (Free-For-All): players kill anyone they kind find.
+  - `FFA` (Free-For-All): players kill anyone they can find.
 - `map_name`: name of the map that was played.
 - `frags`: a list of tuples of the following form: